irace/irace.github.com/_posts/2017-05-01-introducing-prefer.md

 image: http://irace.me/images/prefer-team.jpg
 ---

 Today, we’re introducing [Prefer](http://prefer.com/) – <mark>a platform for the future of independent work</mark> that we've been working on since 2015.
-I won't rehash our launch post, which explains what we're doing and why (and for even more, please read what my colleagues Scott and Andrew also had to say), but I wanted to add some additional color to how we’re approaching our mission from an engineering perspective.
+I won't rehash our [launch post](https://medium.com/@prefer/introducing-prefer-connecting-people-and-professionals-through-trusted-referrals-725d35a91bbf), which explains what we're doing and why (and for even more, please read what my colleagues Scott and [Andrew](https://medium.com/@andrewmbarr/andrew-launch-post-523693b00a2b) also had to say), but I want to add some additional color to how we’re approaching our mission from an engineering perspective.

 ## What role will technology play?